ericwoud/buildR64ubuntu/README.md

 * Kernel v5.12
 * Much faster startup due to changing from ifupdown (/etc/network/interfaces) to systemd-networkd.service (/etc/systemd/network).
+* Build on R64
+* Build sdmmc and emmc version
+* Build/install emmc version when running on the sdmmc version.
+* Write to image file instead of sd-card.
+To examine the result, use GNOME Disks -> menu -> "Attach Disk Image"
 * Files copied from custom kernel and rootfs directory.
 * Enable custom services installed from custom/rootfs/etc/systemd/system
 * Optional scripts in the custom kernel and rootfs directory.
 Files with extention ".bash"